Bears close in on NFC playoffs, Jags lock up top draft pick

 Hello, Trevor Lawrence!

-The Bears (8-7), who gained control of their post-season path when Arizona lost to San Francisco on Saturday, can make the NFC playoffs for the second time in three years by beating Green Bay next week at home.
+Bears fans could be seen in every direction at TIAA Bank Field, and the visiting team gave them plenty to cheer about with 28 straight points to start the second half.
+Numerous Jaguars fans celebrated, too, clearly wanting Lawrence to land in Jacksonville.

-The Jaguars (1-14), who set a franchise record for consecutive losses, locked up the top pick for the first time in franchise history when the New York Jets beat Cleveland 23-16 a few minutes later.
+It sure seems like a reality for the small-market team that's spent the better part of the last two decades searching for a franchise quarterback.
+The potential game-changing moment came on the same day the Jags reached a new low for losing.

-That means the same day Jacksonville reached its worst skid in franchise history could end up being a potential game-changer for the small-market team that's spent the better part of the last two decades searching for a franchise quarterback.
+The Bears' playoff chances appeared to be a long shot following a sixth straight loss.
+But they responded by winning three in a row, thanks mostly to a suddenly potent offense.

-The only thing standing between Jacksonville and Lawrence is the Clemson star formally turning pro, a decision that's expected after the Tigers end their season in the College Football Playoff.
+Chicago scored 30 or more points for the fourth consecutive week, the first time the Bears have accomplished the feat since 1965.
+This one came courtesy of a strong second half.
+Trubisky started the scoring spree with a 6-yard run and later connected with Graham for the second time.

-The Jaguars' latest loss was over long before the clock ran out.
-Chicago scored 28 unanswered points to start the second half, getting so far in front that Nick Foles got to close out the game against his former team.
+''It does give us confidence,'' Trubisky said. ''It all starts with an expectation, just having a high expectation for us in this offense that, 'This is what we're capable of and nothing less is going to be acceptable.'''

 Trubisky completed 24 of 35 passes for 265 yards, with two touchdowns and an interception.
-He also ran for a score.
-Trubisky’s performance was far from perfect.
-His interception came in the end zone late in the first half — he inexplicably scrambled and threw into a crowd — with the Bears in field-goal range, and he nearly had another early in the third.
+His performance was far from perfect.
+His interception came in the end zone late in the first half - he inexplicably scrambled and threw into a crowd - with the Bears in field-goal range, and he nearly had another early in the third.

 But safety Jarrod Wilson dropped the ball and then dropped to the ground to do 10 pushups.